varunk08/book_notes/programming/effective_modern_cpp.md

 #### 32: Use init capture to move objects into closures.
 C++11 offers no way to capture a _move-only object_ int a closure.
 C++14 offers direct support for moving objects into closures.
+*Init capture* is a mechanism to perform any kind of captures, except a default capture mode and allows us to specify:
+1. name of a data member in the closure class
+2. expression initializing the data member

+`[closureMember = initExpr]`.
+Scope of "closureMember" is that of the closure class.
+Scope of "initExpr" is that of where the lamda was defined.
+Another name is *generalized lambda capture*
+Use `std::bind` to emulate this init capture in c++11.